 We regard the secure transmission of confidential information and the ability to continuously transact and clear on our electronic trading platforms as critical elements of our operations.
-Our networks and those of our third-party service providers and our customers may be vulnerable to unauthorized access, fraud, computer viruses, denial of service attacks, terrorism, firewall or encryption failures and other security problems.
+Our networks and those of our thirdparty service providers and our customers may be vulnerable to unauthorized access, fraud, computer viruses, denial of service attacks, terrorism, firewall or encryption failures and other security problems.
 Groups have targeted the financial services industry and our role in the global marketplace places us at greater risk than other public companies for a cyber attack and other information security risks.
-In July 2013, we were the victim of a cyber intrusion.
-Although we maintain sophisticated systems, teams and processes to prevent such incidents, and took significant actions to address the incident, we learned that certain customer information was compromised.
-We incurred expenses of \$16.0 million related to our response to the event.
-Any future alleged incidents could result in substantial costs and liability to us and diversions of our resources, and may distract the attention of management from the ongoing operation of our business.
+From time to time, we experienced cyber security events including malware infections, phishing, web attacks and other information technology incidents that are typical for a financial services company of our size.
+Additionally, in 2013, we were the victim of a cyber intrusion.
+Although we maintain sophisticated systems, teams and processes to prevent such incidents, and took significant actions to address this incident, we learned that certain customer information was compromised.
+We incurred expenses of \$16.0 million related to our response to the 2013 event.
+Any future alleged incidents could result in substantial costs and liability to us and diversions of our resources, may distract the attention of management from the ongoing operation of our business and could result in regulatory penalties or the imposition of burdensome obligations by the regulators.